niehen6174/LVMD/README.md

 ## About The Project

 > I used to study `Deblurring` and `Video Super-Resolution`, but I am very interested in `model deployment`.
 I found that there are very few deployment cases for `low-level vision` tasks, which may be due to the low demand for such tasks and the loss of accuracy.<br/>
-> After learning `TensorRT` and `NCNN`, which are excellent reasoning frameworks, I decided to make a deployment case of `low-level vision` and open source it.
+> After learning `TensorRT` and `NCNN`, which are excellent inference frameworks, I decided to make deployment cases of `low-level vision` and open source it.

 This repo will be dedicated to providing deployment cases in the `low-level-vision` field.
 Including using inference frameworks such as `TensorRT` and `NCNN` to deploy tasks such as `Deblurring`, `Image Super-resolution`, `Video super-resolution`,  `Image Denoising`.